Looking for the best things to do in the Toronto Distillery District?

 Balzac’s is an Ontario-based coffee shop chain with incredible coffee made from fair-trade organic beans.

-They have tons of locations across Toronto, but their Distillery District location is my favourite.
+They have tons of locations across Toronto, but their Distillery District location is definitely my favourite.

 It’s housed in what was once a Victorian fire pump house, which was built for fire protection.